Dental Sealant – Do I Need It On My Teeth?

-What is dental sealant?
+What is Dental Sealant?

 We all know that oral health activities of brushing, flossing and seeing your dentist twice yearly play a major role in dental condition.
 By brushing and flossing you remove plaque and food particles from each tooth’s smooth surfaces.
 But what about those tooth nooks and crannies, such as on the molars in the back of your mouth?
 In between dental visits and professional cleanings, dental sealant protects the crowns of your back teeth.
 With this coating applied to your molars, you enjoy less risk of tooth decay.